 Teatime can work magic to get kids talking.
 Plan a special one-on-one tea date to chat and snack!
 Credit: Natasha Dillinger

-After a long school day, the last thing my daughter wants is to be quizzed about everything that happened that day.
+After a long school day, the last thing my daughter wants is to be quizzed about everything that happened.
 But the cozy, intimate setting of a one-on-one afternoon tea seems to spark conversation, so I try to schedule a regular tea date for us to catch up.

-If you’re hoping to get your kids to spill the (figurative) tea, read on for a roundup of Puget Sound–area spots where you can partake in this classic connection or special-occasion ritual.
-Plus, we offer some tips to re-create that perfect teatime ambiance at home.
+If you’re hoping to get your kids to spill the (figurative) tea, read on for a roundup of Seattle afternoon tea spots where you can partake in this classic connection or special-occasion ritual.

-Tips for making your teatime outing a success:
+Tips for making your afternoon tea outing a success:

 - Read the rules ahead of time.
 Some tea services have age limits or etiquette guidelines, while others request that you preorder your tea service.
 Given the labor required to assemble all of those crustless sandwiches and tiny cookies, a stricter cancellation policy than normal may apply (such as a fee for cancellation with less than 24–72 hours’ notice).

 - Take the opportunity to dress up if you want.
 Teatime tends to be a fancier affair, especially at hotel destinations.
 This is a great occasion to get more wear out of your sparkly holiday duds!